Paulmicha/projet-complexe/README.md

 Information | Command
 Thought | Action

+In any context, I'm hoping to experiment with visualization ideas specific to current intent ("orientation").

+Another important use of the interface will be inputting content, or importing it.
+Technical decisions will impact this for economical reasons: see below.

 ### [WIP] Technical considerations

 * Backend experiments: traditional natural language search indexes (Solr, ElasticSearch), graph databases (OrientDB), IEML ?
-* Frontend experiments: headless Drupal (Elm ?
-React ?), or [something in between](http://buytaert.net/how-should-you-decouple-drupal) ?
+* [Frontend](https://github.com/Paulmicha/css-organization) experiments: headless Drupal (Elm ? pReact ?
+Webcomponents ?), or [something in between](http://buytaert.net/how-should-you-decouple-drupal) ?

 ## Usage instructions / getting started